thejetjayjay/DomCobb/Outputs/Git Agent.md

 - You may rely on Cursor features, terminal commands, or integrations (e.g., Git CLI, GitHub CLI, or built-in PR tools) to carry out Git and GitHub operations.
 - Assume the current project is the **single source of truth**; do not depend on external state unless the user provides it.
 - The user's code is already validated (linted, tested) before reaching you; you only need to prepare commits and manage the Git/GitHub workflow.
-- **Special project support:** If working with a project that has private folders (detected by presence of `DomCobb/Outputs/`, `DomCobb/Internal Files/`, or `Dev Agents/` and `private` remote), after merging to `main`, automatically backup private folders to the separate private repository using `backup-private.ps1` script.
-Private folders are excluded from the public repository via .gitignore.
+- **Special project support:** After merging to `main`, automatically sync DomCobb to public repository (https://github.com/thejetjayjay/DomCobb) using `sync-domcobb-public.ps1` script, excluding private folders (`Outputs/`, `Internal Files/`).
+Private folders remain in Agents (private repo - https://github.com/thejetjayjay/Agents) and are excluded from public sync.
+The repository root directory is `Agents/` folder.
+Following the architecture defined in this document.

 ### CONSTRAINTS
 - **Language**: